AutodeskGames/stingray-docs/source/interactive_release_notes/release_notes/readme_1.7.md

 ![](../images/wn-templates.png)

 Use these templates to start building your VR projects for Google Daydream devices and GearVR devices.
-See also ~{ Build a project for Gear VR }~.
+See also [Build a project for Gear VR](http://help-staging.autodesk.com/view/Stingray/ENU/?contextId=build-a-project-for-gear-vr).

 ## Browse online assets in the Asset Browser

-See the new **Online Assets** folder in the ~{ Asset Browser }~.
+See the new **Online Assets** folder in the [Asset Browser](http://help-staging.autodesk.com/view/Stingray/ENU/?contextId=asset-browser).
 You can browse, find and import assets directly from online to your project.
 Right-click an online asset and select **Download Asset** to download and install the asset package to a category specific folder in the project.
-Updated topic include: ~{ Download assets and example projects }~.
+Updated topic include: [Download assets and example projects](http://help-staging.autodesk.com/view/Stingray/ENU/?contextId=download-assets-and-example-projects).

 ![](../images/online_assets_rn.png)